plastboks/Pulpy/readme.md

 =======================
 Simple bullet list follows:
 * View, Create, Edit and Delete Notes.
-* Syntaxhightlighting for both programming languages and LaTex code.
+* Syntax highlighting for both programming languages and LaTex code.
 * Markdown or simple wysiwyg editor.
 * Tag notes for grouping and categorizing.
 * Revise notes for changes and history.